septentrio-gnss/septentrio_gnss_driver/README.md

   ```
   source /opt/ros/${ROS_DISTRO}/setup.bash                            # In case you do not use the default shell of Ubuntu, you need to source another script, e.g. setup.sh.
-  mkdir -p ~/septentrio/src                                           # Note: Change accordingly dependending on where you want your package to be installed.
+  mkdir -p ~/septentrio/src                                           # Note: Change accordingly depending on where you want your package to be installed.
   cd ~/septentrio/src
   git clone https://github.com/septentrio-gnss/septentrio_gnss_driver
   git checkout ros2                                                   # Install mentioned dependencies (`sudo apt install ros-$ROS_DISTRO-nmea_msgs ros-$ROS_DISTRO-gps-msgs libboost-all-dev libpcap-dev libgeographic-dev`)
   colcon build --packages-up-to septentrio_gnss_driver                # Be sure to call colcon build in the root folder of your workspace.
-Launch files are installed, so changing them on the fly in the source folder only works with insatlling by symlinks: add `--symlink-install`
+Launch files are installed, so changing them on the fly in the source folder only works with installing by symlinks: add `--symlink-install`
   echo "source ~/septentrio/devel/setup.bash" >> ~/.bashrc            # It is convenient if the ROS environment variable is automatically added to your bash session every time a new shell is launched.
 Again, this works for bash shells only.
 Also note that if you have more than one ROS distribution installed, ~/.bashrc must only source the setup.bash for the version you are currently using.
   source ~/.bashrc
   ```